coding/emoji-java/DEVELOPMENT.md

 Coding makes some change in this version to be used in product more suitable.

 ## How to build it?
 The project uses maven as build tool.
-You can use `mvn clean install` to build jar.
+You can use `mvn package` to build jar.
 After that, you can copy the jar under `target/` into your project libs.

 ## How to use it?